 Answer: Most people in this situation will not be interested in returning to graduate school for a full time degree program, so they typically pursue a series of courses, often online, which may lead to a formal certificate.
 AMIA's 10X10 courses are one useful option, as are the various community college and university-based training programs that were created under the auspices of the Office of the National Coordinator for Health Information Technology (ONC).
 Self-study with online courses and key textbooks are additional options.
 AMIA has also worked with the American College of Physician Executives to produce an excellent overview of HIT and informatics through a series of online video lectures and supporting materials.
 See the ACPE web site for details and also AMIA's listing of programs and courses at www.amia.org/education/programs-and-courses.

 Question: What is the relationship between AMIA, ABPM, and ACGME?

 Answer: The CI subspecialty certification process is the sole responsibility of the ABPM and cosponsoring boards.
 AMIA has offered assistance and expertise but has no direct responsibility for the exam or for defining the certification criteria.
 AMIA will generally refer all questions regarding the exam and eligibility to the ABPM.
 Similarly, the ACGME is a separate corporate entity from ABPM and its sole responsibility is the accreditation of training programs.
 The evaluation of training programs will be guided by the competencies evaluated in the ABPM’s CI board examination, but there is no formal link.
-Generally, however, the ABMS expects that applicants for subspecialty certification will have completed a fellowship program that has been evaluated and certified by the ACGME.
+Generally, however, the ABMS expects that by 2023 applicants for subspecialty certification will have completed a fellowship program that has been evaluated and certified by the ACGME.